vvvv/The-Gray-Book/reference/extending/forwarding.md

 # Forwarding .NET Libraries

-By [Using .NET Libraries](using-net-libraries.md) we have direct access to a vast range of nodes for patching in VL.
+By [Using .NET Libraries](using-net-libraries.md) we have direct access to a vast range of nodes for patching.
 Many of those libraries though will not be very convenient to use in the dataflow context of VL.

 To make those libraries accessible to more casual users we often want to curate exactly what nodes and types of the original library are seen by them.
 Forwarding allows us to insert a very thin wrapper layer to conveniently provide such curation.